koushiksdhu/StudyNotion-Online-Course-Management-System/README.md

 ## Prerequisites

-To run Study Notion, you need to have the following software installed on your machine:
+To run Study Notion, you need to have the following software installed in your machine:

 - Java Development Kit (JDK)
 - Apache Tomcat Server